Building A Budget With Allocations - All Flexibility Levels

 Custodial Equipment

 New or replacement equipment must be purchased with individual school budgets.
-The Strategic School Operations team does not purchase custodial equipment.
-Principals should work closely with their custodial foreman and DSL/MSL (if applicable) to prepare for custodial equipment needs.
+The Strategic School Operations and Warehouse Logistics teams do not purchase custodial equipment.
+Principals should work closely with their Custodial Foreperson and DSL/MSL (if applicable) to prepare for custodial equipment needs.

 Central Support